DoxyPEP

 Who is DoxyPEP for?

-It is recommended for gay, bisexual and other men who have sex with men.
-It may be offered to other people, based on what they tell us in clinic.
+It is recommended for gay, bisexual and other men or trans-women who have sex with men.
+It may be offered to other people in clinic if they are also at high risk for syphilis infection.

 You cannot take doxyPEP if you’re pregnant, or you are allergic to doxycycline.